December 8, 2022

 How to check if Google Analytics 4 is working?

-Without further ado, let’s check if Google Analytics 4 is working or not.
+Without further ado, let’s check if Google Analytics 4 is working.

 Quick side note.
 If you prefer video content, I have recorded a tutorial that covers the same topic.